Auto Mechanic Courses in Portland, OR with School Overviews

 Several schools near Portland, Oregon, offer automotive technology training.
-This article looks at three schools that are no more than 25 minutes from the city center.
+This article looks at three schools that are no more than 25 miles from the city center.
 It also includes a table of information that enables prospective students to see how the schools compare in areas such as enrollment and costs.
 A few other Portland-area schools that offer automotive technology programs are mentioned at the end of the article.

 - Clackamas Community College in Oregon City, about 22 miles from Portland, offers an associate's degree program in automotive technology.

 - Students who want to receive training on a specific brand of vehicle can enroll at Mt.
 Hood Community College in Gresham, approximately 17 miles out from Portland.
 This school offers associate's degree programs that focus on Chrysler, Ford, Honda or vehicles manufactured by independent companies.
 The school has a light repair and maintenance certificate program as well.

 - A little more than eight miles from downtown, Portland Community College offers the shortest commute and the lowest tuition costs of these three colleges.
 It has certificate and associate's degree programs that can prepare students for jobs in the automotive service technology field.

 The automotive technology program at Clackamas Community College teaches students the skills needed to maintain and repair passenger cars and light trucks.
 Students who complete this program receive an associate's degree, and they can count professional upgrade courses toward the program requirements.

 Associate of Applied Science in Automotive Technology